-Continuous Open Bidding (2022) - POLICY
+Continuous Open Bidding (2022, 2023) - POLICY

-Continuous Open Bidding (COB) is not intended to precede or take the place of the primary membership recruitment period, nor should there be a COB process prior to the start of fall primary membership recruitment.
-Likewise, no COB process should occur during the period at the start of the term in which primary recruitment does not take place while rosters are confirmed for the reset of total, if applicable (not to exceed seven days).
+Continuous open bidding (COB) is not intended to precede or take the place of the primary membership recruitment period, nor should there be a COB process prior to the start of fall primary membership recruitment.
+Likewise, no COB process should occur during the period at the start of the term until total is determined and announced.

 The purpose of COB is to enable those chapters that did not pledge to quota or pledged quota but did not reach total to pledge additional new members immediately following the primary membership recruitment period.
 The intent of COB is to provide maximum opportunities for membership to the greatest number of chapters possible and the greatest number of women who are eligible to join a sorority.
-The College Panhellenic, therefore, will not place restrictions on the COB process, which may include (but is not limited to) designated COB dates, schedules and bid distribution.
+The College Panhellenic, therefore, will not place restrictions on the COB process, which may include (but is not limited to)

+designated COB dates, schedules and bid distribution.
 The chapters will work with their inter/national organizations to determine the best timing and method for recruitment of potential new members in a COB process.

-On campuses with deferred (second term) membership recruitment, any COB prior to the scheduled primary membership recruitment period should be limited to upperclass and transfer women.
+On campuses with deferred (spring primary) membership recruitment, any COB prior to the scheduled primary membership recruitment period should be limited to upperclass and transfer women.
 First-year women should not attend these recruitment functions.
 COB would not be open to first-year women until after the primary membership recruitment period.